hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

   - jackets
 layout: post
 ---
 Are you planning an outdoor adventure to a place where it's wet or humid?
 Then you should have a fleece jacket in your backpack.
 A fleece jacket can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and dries rather fast.
 For wet conditions a fleece jacket is a better choice than a [down jacket][1] to protect yourself against the cold as down will lose it's insulation once it's wet.
+Here is our selection of the best fleece jackets for 2016.

 ---